healthchecks/healthchecks/templates/docs/http_api.md

 using a non-unique slug, SITE_NAME will return the "409 Conflict" HTTP status code and ignore the request.

-Slug URLs support **auto-provisioning**.
-If you make a Pinging API request to a slug with no corresponding check, SITE_NAME will create the check automatically.
+Slug URLs optionally support **auto-provisioning**: if you make a Pinging API request to a slug with no corresponding check, SITE_NAME will create the check automatically.
+Auto-provisioning is off by default, to enable it, add a `create=1` query parameter to the ping URL.

 ## Endpoints